SparkFund/google-apps-clj/README.md

 # google-apps-clj

 A Clojure library that wraps the Google Java API for different Google Applications.

-This library is partially typed using `core.typed`
+This library is partially typed using `core.typed`.
+Run `lein typed check` to type-check the library's code.

 ## Installing